 The Ontario Society of Professional Engineers (OSPE) is publicly advocating for the development of an IES for the retail electricity market in Ontario.

-The administrative and legal costs related to obtaining Ontario Energy Board (OEB) approval for sale of electricity under an IES rate are onerous.
+The administrative and legal costs related to obtaining governmental and Ontario Energy Board (OEB) approval for sale of electricity under an IES rate are onerous.
 There must be legislative changes with respect to allocation of the Global Adjustment.
 The regulatory obstacles are so high that today electricity distributors simply refuse to offer an Interruptible Electricity Service (IES), in spite of its inherent economic and environmental merits.
 Sometimes generators and load customers who deal in Interruptible Electricity avoid OEB regulation by directly exchanging energy without use of the public electricity grid.

 From an IESO perspective implementation of an IES rate would raise the Ontario electricity system load factor, which would result in more kWh sales and more electricity revenue without corresponding capital costs, which would financially benefit all electricity consumers.
-This benefit would be in addition to the benefits available from contemplated demand response measures.
+This benefit would be in addition to the benefits available from existing demand response measures.